samrobbins85/linux-post-install/README.md

 5. Remove all unnecessary toolbars

 ## Flatpak

 1. Install flatpak for your distribution using the instructions [here](https://flatpak.org/setup/)
 2. Use it to install GitKraken, Spotify and Minecraft and sign in

 ## GitKraken

 1. Open GitKraken and sign in using your GitHub credentials
 2. Under preferences set up the GPG key you set up earlier
 3. Clone in whatever repositories you are currently working on

+## NodeJS

+- Install NodeJS using the package manager
+- Install Vercel using `npm i -g vercel`
+- Log in using `vc login`
+- Install Gatsby using `npm i -g gatsby-cli`
+- Install prettier using `npm i -g prettier`

 ## Atom

 1. If it is available for your distribution, install Atom using the instructions [here](https://flight-manual.atom.io/getting-started/sections/installing-atom/)
 2. If it is not available install it using Flatpak
+3. Install the `prettier-atom` plugin
+4. In the prettier settings enable format on save

 ## Visual Studio Code

 1. VS Code can be installed using the instructions [here](https://code.visualstudio.com/docs/setup/linux)

 ## Flameshot

 1. Flameshot should be in the repos, if not check the website for an installer
 2. Follow the instructions [here](https://flameshot.js.org/#/key-bindings?id=on-kde-plasma-desktop) to integrate with the Plasma Desktop

 ## Snap

 1. Install Snap using the instructions [here](https://snapcraft.io/docs/installing-snapd)
 2. Install MathPix Snipping tool using the command `sudo snap install mathpix-snipping-tool` and log in

-## NodeJS
-* Install NodeJS using the package manager
-* Install Vercel using `npm i -g vercel`
-* Log in using `vc login`
-* Install Gatsby using `npm i -g gatsby-cli`
-* Install prettier using `npm i -g prettier`

 ## Python

-* Most distros will have python and pip installed, so I'm skipping over that
+- Most distros will have python and pip installed, so I'm skipping over that
-* Install the black code formatter using `pip install black`
+- Install the black code formatter using `pip install black`

 ## Chromium

 1. Install chromium using the package manager
 2. Run the `widevine.sh` script to enable widevine for watching Netflix